 The nasal membrane is very sensitive to perfumes, chemicals, and dust, and these agents can cause upper respiratory problems for the rabbit.

 The sense of smell in a rabbit is present at birth, allowing a newborn to find his mother’s teat.
 Rabbits shift their noses up and down when trying to identify a scent; this is called ‘nose blinking’.

 Rabbits hear pretty much in our range but they also hear many higher-pitched sounds which include rodents, bats, bugs, some bird noises and lots of mechanical or electrical sounds we can’t hear.

 Hearing is the most vital sense within the rabbit anatomy.
 The auditory system is used to detect predators, as well as to help a rabbit perceive the surrounding area.

 Acoustics also help to overcome the reduced visual abilities by allowing the rabbit to navigate without difficulty.
 Sound waves bounce off objects, allowing the rabbit to recognize the arrangement of his surroundings.

 Most rabbits have large, erect ears.
 When alert, the ears move forward and backward as they attempt to pinpoint the danger.
 They can move their ears independently of each other to help them hear if danger is approaching.
 It’s the rabbit’s own built-in radar system.

 When the rabbit is relaxed, the ears lie along his back, but they are quite responsive to noise.
 The slightest sound can be detected from very far away.
-The shape of a rabbits ears allow them to pick up sounds over 2 miles away.
+The shape of a rabbits ear allows them to pick up sounds over 2 miles away.
 Rabbit ears are long so it can be down low in the grass but leave its ears sticking up to hear clearly.

-Altogether, using these hyper-senses the rabbit can manage to escape predators and many times even avoid them completely.
+Altogether, using these hyper-senses, the rabbit can escape predators and many times even avoid them completely.